latticexyz/skystrife-leaderboard/README.md

 ## Steps

+1. `git clone` this repository
-1. Run `pnpm install` in the base directory to install all dependencies.
+2. Run `pnpm install` in the base directory to install all dependencies.
-2. Run `pnpm dev` to start the client.
+3. Run `pnpm dev` to start the client.

 ## Modifying the client